aehrc/redcap_advanced_fhir_ontology/README.md

     `https://r4.ontoserver.csiro.au/fhir` which an Australian server with the Australian edition of SNOMED CT as its default.
 The server also contains LOINC and other code systems.
 The following tool can be used to explore a FHIR terminology server: ***[Shrimp](https://ontoserver.csiro.au/shrimp)***
+  * ***Display Language*** - Use alternative display language when making requests to the FHIR server.
+The value will be used in ValueSet/$expand operations.
+Supplied value should match BCP-47 standard.
+For example 'en' for english, 'es' for spanish.
+Leave blank to use default language of FHIR server.
   * ***Authentication Type*** - The authentication to use when communicating with the FHIR server.
-This can be either `none` or `OAuth2 Client Credentials`.
+This can be either `none`, `OAuth2 Client Credentials` or `Basic Auth`.
 The client credentials flow uses a client id and secret to obtain an access token.
   * ***OAuth2 token endpoint*** - The token endpoint used to obtain the access token.
 This is required for `Oauth2 Client Credentials` authentication type.
+Required when `Authentication Type` is `OAuth2 Client Credentials`.
   * ***OAuth2 Client Id*** - The client id to use to fetch an access token.
 This is required for `Oauth2 Client Credentials` authentication type.
+Required when `Authentication Type` is `OAuth2 Client Credentials`.
   * ***OAuth2 Client Secret*** - The client secret to use to fetch an access token.
 This is required for `Oauth2 Client Credentials` authentication type.
+Required when `Authentication Type` is `OAuth2 Client Credentials`.
+  * ***Basic Auth User Id*** - The user id to pass in an `Authorization: Basic` header when making requests to the FHIR server.
+Required when `Authentication Type` is `Basic Auth`.
+  * ***Basic Auth User Password*** - The user password to pass in an `Authorization: Basic` header when making requests to the FHIR server.
+Required when `Authentication Type` is `Basic Auth`.
   * ***ValueSet Type*** - What form the valueset field takes, this can either be `ValueSet URL` in which case the ValueSet setting is the url of the valueset to use.
 Alternatively the type can be `ValueSet Resource (JSON)` in which case the ValueSet setting should be a JSON representation of the ValueSet Resource.
 Using a ValueSet resource